9 Advanced Twitter Tips and Tricks

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
-In this edited excerpt, the author takes your Twitter skills to the next level by describing nine things you should be doing to up your Twitter game.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In this edited excerpt, the author offers advanced tips and tricks for marketing on Twitter.

 Do you want to be a rookie or a pro bowl veteran?
 The way you go about "tackling" your career is similar to being a rookie or a veteran.
 You can go through the day-to-day and remain average, or you can study, practice, train and try to find every possible advantage you can over your opponents.

 For me, the following are simply things you must do to take part in everyday social media.
 To others, these might feel like advanced techniques and tactics that are at a higher knowledge level and maybe even desire level when it comes to doing social media.
 But if you want to elevate your game and get the most out of your investment (time and money) in social media, then take it to the next level with these nine tips and tricks.